georgegoh/digitalocean-kafka/README.md

 This is a collection of templates that generate working configs to:

 1. Create a small Kafka cluster consisting of 3 zk, 3 brokers, and a single 'utility' node that contains several roles (e.g., Control Center, Schema Registry, Proxy REST, etc).
-2. Generate a `hosts.yml` file that is ready to use with Confluent Platform Ansible playbooks.
+2. Generate a `hosts.yml` file for you that is ready to use with Confluent Platform Ansible playbooks.

 ## How to use